naszilla/tabzilla/TABZILLA_README.md

 ### General datasets

-To add a new dataset, you need to add a new function to [`TabSurvey/tabzilla_data_preprocessors.py`](TabSurvey/tabzilla_data_preprocessor_utils.py), which defines all information about the dataset.
-This function needs to use the decorator `dataset_preproccessor`.
+To add a new dataset, you need to add a new function to [`TabSurvey/tabzilla_preprocessors.py`](TabSurvey/tabzilla_preprocessor_utils.py), which defines all information about the dataset.
+This function needs to use the decorator `dataset_preproccessor`, and is invoked through `tabzilla_data_preprocessing.py`.

-Further description of the decorator and its flags TBD.
+In general, the function must take no arguments, and it must return a dictionary with keys used to initialize a `TabularDataset` object.
+The following keys are required (since they are required by the constructor):
+1. `X`: features, as numpy array of shape `(n_examples, n_features)`
+2. `y`: labels, as numpy array of shape `(n_samples,)`
+3. `cat_idx`: sorted list of indeces of categorical columns in `X`.
+4. `target_type`: one of `"regression"`, `"binary"`, and `"classification"`.
+5. `"num_classes"`: number of classes, as an integer.
+Use 1 for `"regression"` and `"binary"`, and the actual number of classes for `"classification"`.
+6. Any other optional arguments that you wish to manually specify to create the `TabularDataset` object (usually not needed, since they are inferred if not automatically detected).

+Regarding the decorator `dataset_preproccessor`, it takes in the following arguments:
+1. `preprocessor_dict`: set to `preprocessor_dict` if adding a pre-processor within `tabzilla_preprocessors.py` (this is used to add an entry to `preprocessor_dict` that will correspond to the new dataset preprocessor).
+2. `dataset_name`: unique string name that will be used to refer to the dataset.
+This name will be used by `tabzilla_data_preprocessing.py` and it will be used in the save location for the dataset.
+3. `target_encode` (optional): flag to specify whether to run `y` through a Label Encoder.
+If not specified, then the Label Encoder will be used iff the `target_type` is `binary` or `classification`.
+4. `cat_feature_encode` (optional): flag to indicate whether a Label Encoder should be used on the categorical features.
+By default, this is set to `True`.
+5. `generate_split` (optional): flag to indicate whether to generate a random split (based on a seed) using 10-fold cross validation (as implemented in `split_dataset` in `tabzilla_preprocessor_utils.py`).
+Defaults to `True`.
+If set to `False`, you should specify a split using the `split_indeces` entry in the output dictionary of the function.

 Below is an example: